 - MODEL ONE – BACKFILL OPERATIONS

 External resources (e.g. Directors, Managers, Supervisors) serve in an interim capacity to fill leadership roles.
 Technicians (e.g. billing, customer service, collections) are also brought in.
 These “backfill” resources maintain operations while the permanent hospital team focuses on build, training, and development of user proficiency.

 - MODEL TWO – BACKFILL CONVERSION ACTIVITIES

 External resources (E.G. Consultants, SME’s, Vendor Resources} are engaged to manage conversion activities while existing Hospital personnel continue to lead and maintain operations.

 There is often overlap as we look at these models.
 This overlap can expand and contract as activities progress.
 It may even change so that we see a blended model.
 This can occur as a result of turnover, strategic redirection, unsatisfactory performance, and/or cost.
 However, deviation from the plan may have unintended consequences and should be carefully vetted prior to implementation.

 It boils down to the realization that successfully managing hospital RCM, Financial and IT operations requires a multi-disciplinary team of dedicated professionals at various levels even when no conversion is underway.
 Definitely a “full-time job” for all involved.
 When we introduce conversions into the mix, we see an incremental increase in resource demand and the need for different kinds of expertise or “another full-time job” in addition to managing the hospital.

-As external resources, we at Nearterm assist hospitals in every phase of conversion, centralization, and management.
+The healthcare management consulting experts at Nearterm assist hospitals in every phase of conversion, centralization, and management.
 We are passionate about sharing the reservoir of applied methodologies and talented resources we have accumulated over the recent 20 years.
 We are also passionate about learning and we welcome your perspectives so please feel free to comment on this blog or simply give us a call.